As a site manager, you can upload waivers that use eSign technology to your site. Waivers can be used in a few different ways:

 - Fill out the qualification form as appropriate.
 Fields are listed below:

 FIeld Description Status Select Active to have the qualification appear in the user profile.
 Select Inactive to deactivate a qualification.
 Title Enter a title for the qualification.
 This title appears on the need-description page (under a "Required Qualifications" section), in your qualifications table, and in the user's profile.
 If an agency manager will be allowed to select the waiver for a need they are posting, the title will also appear in their Qualifications dropdown on the need-posting form.
 Category If you have set up qualification categories, select a category, if applicable.
 Click here to learn more about qualification categories.
 Question Type the question as you want it to appear to the volunteer.
 Type Select Waiver.
 Waiver This dropdown appears once Waiver has been selected above.
 Select the waiver. if the waiver has a version for minors, that version will be made available to users under 18.
 Required If you want the waiver to be required, turn this option ON.
 Permissions If you want to be able to attach the waiver to specific opportunities on your site, select Required to Respond to Selected Needs.
 If you want people to have to sign the waiver before they can access or respond to any opportunities on your site, select Required to View or Respond To Any Needs.
+If you want only qualified volunteers to see the opportunities with qualifications, select Required to View Selected Needs.
 To make the waiver optional, click Not Required for Need Access.
 For more information on qualification permissions, click here.
 Duration Select the duration of the waiver qualification.
 In other words, select the time when a signed waiver will expired or will need to be reviewed again.
 If you want to give the volunteer the option of entering an expiration date, select Expiration Date.
 For more information on qualification durations, click here.

 Click Create Qualification.
 A green Qualification Added banner appears at the top of the page to confirm that the qualification has been created.